Welcome and Orientation: Understanding ADOA

 This overview of Autosomal Dominant Optic Atrophy is for informational purposes only.
 Always consult a neuro-ophthalmologist or genetic counselor regarding your specific diagnosis, genetic mutation, and symptom management.

-Get notified when new research about Autosomal dominant optic atrophy, classic form is published.
+Get notified when new evidence is published on Autosomal dominant optic atrophy, classic form.